dan-fritchman/Thesis/content.md

 Tetris routing is similarly performed through the specification of a series of integer track indices.
 Tetris layout implementations principally consist of:

 - Instances of other `Placeable` objects.
 These include `Instance`s of other layout-abstracts, two-dimensional `Array`s thereof, and named, located `Group`s of instances
-- `Assign`ments affixing net labels to track-crossings
+- `Assignment`s affixing net labels to track-crossings
 - `Cut`s to the track grid

 Simplified `tetris::Layout`: